pubkey/rxdb/docs-src/storage-migration.md

 ## Migrate from a previous RxDB major version

-To migrate from a previous RxDB major version, you have to install hte 'old' RxDB in the `package.json`
+To migrate from a previous RxDB major version, you have to install the 'old' RxDB in the `package.json`

 ```json
 {